pdaures/csi/README.md

 # csi
-Case for SPIA team member interview
+SPIA team member interview exercise

 #General goal
 This webapp has several problems.
-Your goal is to find them using the evidence provided, and propose a set of fixes.
+Your goal is to find them using the evidence provided, and propose a set of solutions.

 #How to start
 Required :